-The female vagina contains a fertile cervical fluid that promotes the survival of your sperm inside the vagina.
-If you do not have any male infertility problems and your sperm is healthy, it may live for up to 12 hours in the acidic environment of the female cervix.
+The female vagina has a fertile cervical fluid that helps to increase your sperm’s survival rates inside the vagina.
+The cervix of the female’s vagina has acidic components and if you are not suffering from any male infertility issues and your sperm is healthy, then it may survive up to 12 hours.

 How long can a sperm survive outside the body?

 How long can your sperm survive outside the body depends upon where it is located?
 Outside the body, your sperm can survive up to 15 to 30 minutes if it is in a suitable environment.

 If it is on a dry surface like a table or clothes, then it will die as soon as it dries up.
 However, if it is on a warm or moist surface like a hot tub or human skin, then it will tend to live longer as the sperm develops in wet and warm environments.